Guidance and support for schools

-The Mayor is funding universal free school meal provision in London primary schools for the 2023-24 and 2024-25 academic years.
-This is vital support for families facing a cost of living crisis, and will ensure that primary school children get at least one nutritious meal a day.
-Between the introduction of universal free school meals and the Easter holidays in 2024, the Mayor will have funded more than 32 million meals, providing families with a much needed safety net.
+This is vital support for families facing a cost-of-living crisis, and will ensure that state primary school children get at least one nutritious meal a day.
+The Mayor has funded more than 91 million meals to date, providing families with a much-needed safety net.

-The following information, guidance and resources have been developed to support schools to expand the delivery of free school meals to all their pupils.
+The following information, guidance and resources have been developed to support schools to expand the delivery of free school meals to all their pupils, and to continue to maximise pupil premium income.

 How is the Mayor working with schools?